China e-commerce calendar: Major festivals and holidays

 Lunar New Year

-Date: Starting January – February
+Date: Usually January – February

-The new year is a time for family reunions, friendly dinners, and gift giving.
+The new year is a time for family reunions, friendly dinners and gift giving.
 While red envelopes with cash are popular, other gifts are slowly gaining popularity too.
-Foreign brands can use this time to share marketing messages that align with local values
+Foreign brands can use this time to share marketing messages that align with local values.

 Valentine's Day

-Date: February 14
+Date: 14 February

-While China has its own Valentine’s Day which is celebrated later in the year, the international Valentine’s Day is also gaining popularity in the country, especially among millennials and Gen Z. Brands use the day to offer discounts on couples’ items, gifts, luxury items, and romantic experiences.
+While China has its own Valentine’s Day which is celebrated later in the year, the international Valentine’s Day is also gaining popularity in the country, especially among millennials and Gen Z. Brands use the day to offer discounts on couples’ items, gifts, luxury items and romantic experiences.

 International Women’s Day

-Date: March 8th
+Date: 8 March

 International Women’s Day has been rebranded in China as “Goddess Day” (女神節) or “Queen’s Day” (女王節).
 In the past few years, it has become a major e-commerce event, clearly reflecting the increasing purchasing power of women in China.